 Electronic Medical Records

 Without a doubt, this is the most disturbing aspect of the presentation: shared electronic medical records.
 They aren’t satisfied with simply making your medical information virtually public, they want your DNA so that they can apply IBM’s analysis of your ‘risk factors’ relative to your lifestyle, DNA and medical history.
-Listen carefully to what Dr. Douglas Woods of the Mayo Clinic and Ginny Wagner, IBM Project Manager have to say:

 UN World Health Assembly – 2005

-Recognizing the important role of State legislative and executive bodies in further reform of health-financing systems with a view to achieving universal coverage,
+Recognizing the important role of State legislative and executive bodies in further reform of health-financing systems with a view to achieving universal coverage.

 ‘Nationalized – Shared network of Individualized medical records…